Detecting the Figure Rotation of Dark Matter Halos with Tidal Streams: Simulations and Numerical Methods

 \section{Simulations and Numerical Methods}

+{We use the Gala package \citep{gala:JOSS, gala} to explore orbits in a triaxial potential subject to rotation about each of three principle axes (Section~\ref{sec:orbits_triaxial}).
+The exploration of orbits in Section~\ref{sec:orbits_triaxial} is carried out in a potential that does not contain a disk or bulge. }

-We use the Gala package \citep{gala:JOSS, gala} to simulate tidal streams in Milky Way like potentials.
+We use the same package to simulate tidal streams in Milky-Way-like potentials (Sections~\ref{sec:Sgr-stream} \& \ref{sec:results}).
 Streams are generated by simulating the orbital evolution of stars once they have been tidally stripped from the progenitor satellite.
 We use the ``particle-spray'' stream generation method \citep{fardal_etal_15} that assumes that stars are lost from the L1 and L2 Lagrange points of the progenitor at a uniform rate \citep[e.g.,][] {Kupper_etal_12}.
-Once stars escape from the progenitor they experience the gravitational potential of both the progenitor the Galaxy.
+Once stars escape from the progenitor they experience the gravitational potential of both the progenitor and the Galaxy.
 In the current work we do not consider the effects of dynamical friction from the DM halo on the progenitor, even though the Sgr dwarf progenitor was probably massive enough to experience significant dynamical friction \citep[e.g.,][]{fardal_etal_19}.
-The ``particle-spray'' method used produces stream stars drawn from initial distribution function that depends on the potential of the progenitor and therefore more massive satellites produce dynamically hotter streams.
+The ``particle-spray'' method used produces stream stars drawn from an initial distribution function that depends on the potential (and mass) of the progenitor, such that more massive satellites produce dynamically hotter streams.
 While they are not as accurate as N-body simulations, the advantage of test particle simulation is that they allow for a rapid exploration of the parameter space (e.g. Galactic potential parameters, halo shape, pattern speed and axis of figure rotation).